ThiagoMunich/ThiagoMunich/README.md

 ### What Makes Me Different 🎯
 - 5+ years of consecutive remote work experience, staying organized, independent and productive.

 - Focused on clean, maintainable code that delivers results on time.
-No perfectionism excuses to justify delays.
+No "I am a perfectionism" excuses to justify delays.

 - Always learning and exploring new technologies.
 I'm a problem solver, meaning that I can work with any tool given to me.